tomahawk-player/tomahawk/PACKAGING.md

 ##### ```BUILD_HATCHET``` (boolean) (default: ON)

 Build the account plugin for Hatchet (http://hatchet.is).
+Requires [websocketpp](https://github.com/zaphoyd/websocketpp).

 ##### ```BUILD_WITH_QT4``` (boolean) (default: ON)